zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Standardized logging approach to always use LoggingService instead of dart:developer
+- ✅ Updated DataswornLinkParser to use LoggingService for consistent logging
+- ✅ Enhanced logging with proper tags and context information for better traceability
 - ✅ Quest button in journal editor toolbar for direct access to Quest Screen
 - ✅ Fixed GameScreen to respect initialTabIndex when explicitly provided
 - ✅ Enhanced keyboard shortcut handling for CTRL+Q in the editor